Dodgers pitcher Price won't play this year because of virus - WHIZ News

 “We know he’ll be rooting hard for the club every day and look forward to having him back with us in 2021,” it said.

 Price has a $217 million, seven-year contract that runs through 2021.
-He was going to make $32 million this season, with the Red Sox paying $16 million of that, before the virus shut down the sport.
+He was going to make $32 million this season, and as part of the trade the Red Sox agreed to send the Dodgers $16 million, before the virus shut down the sport.”

 Price had already made his own contribution to the Dodgers organization.